 There are only a few hidden gems left to travel in Europe and Georgia is one of them.
-A country with a rich culture, lovely quiet towns, impressive forgotten soviet monuments and landscapes not of this world, this ex-Soviet country should be on your bucket list by now and in this article I will give you some tips to make the most of this place.
+A country with a rich culture, lovely quiet towns, impressive forgotten soviet monuments and landscapes not of this world, this ex-Soviet country should be on your bucket list by now.
+There is no better way to discover it than by doing a road trip in Georgia.

 - WizzAir offers tickets from western Europe to cities like Kutaisi and Tbilisi starting only 15 EUR one way.
 I booked my tickets from Dortmund, Germany for less than 40 EUR return.

 - Planning a route in advance can be useful.
 A good option is to arrive in Kutaisi or Batumi, travel across the country and depart from Tbilisi (or vice versa)

 - The independent regions of South Ossetia and Abkhazia have their own border controls and the situation is very complicated if you want to travel around them.
 Due to a lack of consulate representation you should avoid entering these places without a valid Russian visa and a local guide or native Russian speaker.

 - Transportation is a complicated issue in Georgia.
 Renting a car is the best choice to save money and time.
 Search engines work perfectly for small vehicles.
 However, if you want a larger off road car, companies like Cars4Rent rents out vehicles for all budgets.

 - Accommodation in Georgia can be as cheap as 4 USD per night.
 Get fancy for a day or two and pamper yourself in a 4-star hotel starting from only 70 USD per double room.

 - Georgia has amazing trekking routes.
-Caucasus Trekking shows you most of these routes, has tips on trekking and even helps you finding a hiking buddy.
+Caucasus Trekking is a website that shows you most of these routes, has tips on trekking and even helps you finding a hiking buddy.

 - Georgians are extremely friendly.
 Social platforms like Couchsurfing can connect you to locals around the area.
 This could be a great alternative if you want to stay at some local’s house.
 You can also use the app to meet and hangout with people living in the city.